whitehax0r/ArchLinux-PS4/README.md

 >__# timedatectl set-time "2022-02-19 13:13:54"__

 Not sure why but every time you boot in to linux, you have to unpair and pair again your PS4 controller.

+# FAQs

+## Got black screen
+Make sure your display is compatible with the 1080p resolution, if you still have a black screen try a others monitor or TV.

 # Social Medias